JoeyStanley/jekyll-for-designers/resources.md

 * [Malcom Barrett's](https://github.com/malcolmbarrett/) [Designing ggplots: Making clear figures that communicate](https://designing-ggplots.netlify.com/#1) is a great walk-through, with code, on how to really make your plots look professional, with emphasis on telling a story.

 * [*The Glamour of Graphics*](https://rstudio.com/resources/rstudioconf-2020/the-glamour-of-graphics/), a talk at RStudio::Conf 2020 by William Chase that discusses how to make nice-looking plots.

+* [A ggplot2 Tutorial for Beautiful Plotting in R](https://www.cedricscherer.com/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/) by Cédric Scherer.

 ### Miscellany